 Why the Downgrade?

-Lower sales on account of store closures and lower product margins took a toll on the second quarter performance of Staples.
-The quarterly earnings of 16 cents a share missed the Zacks Consensus Estimate by a couple of cents and decreased 15.8% year over year.
-Total sales also declined 2.2% year over year to $5,314.7 million and fell short of the Zacks Consensus Estimate of $5,381 million.
+Lower sales on account of store closures and fall in product margins took a toll on the company’s performance.
+The quarterly earnings of 16 cents a share from continuing operations missed the Zacks Consensus Estimate and decreased 15.8% year over year.
+Total sales decreased 2.2% to $5,314.7 million and fell short of the Zacks Consensus Estimate of $5,381 million.

 Given the near-term challenges, the company lowered its earnings and sales guidance for fiscal 2013.
-Staples now expect earnings to be in the range of $1.21 to $1.25, down from its earlier guidance range of $1.30 to $1.35.
-Moreover, total revenue is expected to decline in the low single-digits compared with its earlier guidance of low single-digits increase in sales.
+Staples now envisions earnings to be in the range of $1.21-$1.25, down from its earlier guidance range of $1.30 – $1.35.
+Moreover, total revenue is expected to decline in the low single-digits compared with its previous projection of low single-digits increase in sales.

-The lower-than-expected results triggered a downtrend in the Zacks Consensus Estimates, as analysts become less constructive on the stock’s future performance.
-This is evident from the movement witnessed in the Zacks Consensus Estimate that fell 7.5% to $1.23 for fiscal 2013 and 7.7% to $1.31 per share for fiscal 2014 in the past 60 days.
+The dismal results triggered a downtrend in the Zacks Consensus Estimates, as analysts become less constructive on the stock’s future performance.
+This is evident from the movement witnessed in the Zacks Consensus Estimate that dipped 7.5% to $1.23 for fiscal 2013 and 7.7% to $1.31 per share for fiscal 2014 in the past 30 days.

 Not all retail stocks are performing as disappointingly as Staples.
 Other stocks worth considering include Fortune Brands Home & Security, Inc. (FBHS) carrying a Zacks Rank #1 (Strong Buy), and Dollar General Corporation (DG) and Ross Stores Inc. (ROST) both sporting a Zacks Rank #2 (Buy).